Mansalu/ExampleActions/README.md

 ## Setup

 Place the Values file `values.yaml` into a directory that represents the instance for each instance you want to manage.
 The directory can have any name, and can be nested.
 The values file must be called exactly `values.yaml`.
+Files at the repository root will be ignored.
+You will also need an `instance.yaml` for each instance.

 Example:

         MY_INSTANCE/values.yaml
         MY_INSTANCE/instance.yaml

-Copy `PushUpdates.py` and `.github/workflows/slate-deployment.yml` into your repository.

 ### SLATE Token